Rich chocolate and sharp whiskey pair perfectly together in this Easy Whiskey Fudge with Sweetened Condensed Milk.

 Rubber spatula: For folding batters together, I prefer a stiffer spatula like this one from OXO.
 It fits comfortably in my hand, is dishwasher safe, and is heat-resistant up to 600 degrees Fahrenheit.
 Both the handle and head are silicone coated which makes it easy to clean and safe to use with my non-stick cookware and bakeware.

-Line an 8×8 pan with foil making sure to cover the sides of the pan.
+Line an 8x8 pan with foil making sure to cover the sides of the pan.

-Place the chocolate chips, sweetened condensed milk, and cocoa powder in a large microwave-safe bowl.
+Place the chocolate chips, sweetened condensed milk, cocoa powder, and butter in a large microwave-safe bowl.

 Microwave for one minute.
 Stir well to combine and allow the residual heat to melt the chocolate chips.

 If the mixture isn’t smooth, microwave for an additional 30 seconds and stir until the mixture is completely smooth.

 The mixture will be VERY thick, similar to cookie dough.
 Once the whiskey has been added the mixture will change to a pourable consistency.